 Whether you are a recent graduate or coming up to your final few months left in university, you will be thinking about how to make sure you stand out from the crowd with your graduate CV!

 Did you know it can take some employers just 7 seconds to judge a CV?
-Here is a guide of how to grab the attention of the person reading it.
+Here are 5 top tips on how to make sure your graduate CV grabs their attention.

 A good graduate CV will usually include a short profile at the top.
 Usually this will be no more than 100 words and should be tailored to the job being applied for.
 For example, ‘Recent Psychology graduate keen to secure a role working with children in a school-based setting’.
 This lets the recruiter know that you are serious about the specific role and not just sending your CV out on a mass basis.